March 29, 2021

 In the interview, devalue body language such as eye contact.
 Often, a neurodivergent person will not appear to be listening in a typical way and may look around the room or appear to be fidgeting.

 When hiring, the worst thing you can be is quick to judge.
 It can lead you to dismiss talented candidates for superficial reasons.
+Ensure you have great attention to detail when evaluating candidates and avoid any form of bias in assessing prospects, including neurodiverse people.

 Remember, you are obliged under the Americans with Disabilities Act (ADA) (and the 2008 amendments to the Act) to provide reasonable accommodations for employees.
 That includes neurodivergent teammates.